mao2013/VM/README.md

 ### VM v2.0

  * Initial commit 23/07/2013 by Mauricio Alferez

+VM is part of the ViViD Framework (<a href="https://github.com/ViViD-DiverSE/">https://github.com/ViViD-DiverSE/</a>).
+In the ViViD-DiverSE repository you will find a copy of the VM source files (<a href="https://github.com/ViViD-DiverSE/VM-Source">https://github.com/ViViD-DiverSE/VM-Source</a>) as well as VANE, a pair-wise generator for video configuration files based on VM (<a href="https://github.com/ViViD-DiverSE/VANE">https://github.com/ViViD-DiverSE/VANE</a>).</p>

 ### VM special features
 _The most common types of additional information supported by VM are:_